mrakgr/The-Spiral-Language/readme.md

 let l v b e = ap (inl v e) b
 ```

 Let statements can easily be desugared into function abstraction and then application.
 In HM style languages there are some advantages to having separate let statements for the sake of generalization, but not in Spiral so it choses the easiest route.
-It made debugging a pain since it turned the program inside out and hence unprintable in raw form, but that does not matter anymore.
+It made debugging a pain since it turns the program inside out and hence unprintable in raw form, but that does not matter anymore.

 #### Type Equality Pattern